greatcouncil/greatcouncil/index.md

 <h3><b>Hand-picked highest quality emojis since 2017</b></h3>

 The GC is an occult organization that promotes an extended version of the emolang.
-Direct benefits for the supporter of this movement is that they can properly communicate their feelings compared to the ludicrously small range of reactions available to people following the standard.
+Direct benefits for the supporters of this movement is that they can properly communicate their feelings compared to the ludicrously small range of reactions available to people following the standard.